Durga Khote: Personal life

 Durga Khote was married when she was a teenager to Vishwanath Khote, of her own caste and similar social background, in a match arranged by their parents.
 It was a traditional marriage into an orthodox family, and the couple lived a harmonious and happy life.
 They had two sons.
 Vishwanath was a mechanical engineer who had graduated from Banaras Hindu University.
 His family was upper middle class, with modern English education and high social standing; his ancestors had been prominent bankers.

 Unfortunately, Vishwanath Khote died young, when Durga was 26.
 She and her sons continued to reside with her in-laws, as is traditional in India, but she was not comfortable with her dependent, especially because her father-in-law was no more, and they were dependent on other family members financially.
 She thus felt compelled to make a living any which way she could, and the opening in films happened entirely by chance.
 The fact that she came from a modern and English-educated family meant that, even as a widow, she was able to act in films, which was derided as a disreputable profession in those days.

 She thus raised her two sons, Bakul and Harin, single-handedly.
 Both of them went on to be well-settled in life.
 But she suffered the loss of her son Harin, who predeceased her and died in his 40s.
 Harin was married to Vijaya Jaywant, and they were the parents of two sons.
 After Harin's early death, his widow married a Parsi man named Farrokh Mehta and became famous as the film-maker Vijaya Mehta.

-Durga Khote's grandchildren include her grandson Ravi, a filmmaker; granddaughter Anjali Khote, an actress; and grandson Deven Khote, a successful producer who is one of the co-founders of UTV, and who has also directed a film.
+Durga Khote's grandchildren include her grandson Ravi, a filmmaker; granddaughters Anjali, Rekha and Priya; and grandson Deven Khote, a successful producer who is one of the co-founders of UTV, and who has also directed a film.
 Deven Khote is noted for producing films such as Jodhaa Akbar and Life in a Metro.